GRZ4NA/EasyDiscordBot/README.md

     + message - object - a message object
 - onCommand - function - will be called when someone starts a bot command
     + message - object - a message object
-- onError - function - will be called when Discord API returns an error (By default this function will replace `[name]` with the command name)
+- onError - function - will be called when Discord API returns an error
     + error - object - an error object
     + message - object (optional) - a message object that will be used to reply to the caller with error message